-What are the 10 best and the 10 worst contracts signed by the Toronto Maple Leafs in the Salary Cap era?
-There is a strong argument that the latest Phil Kessel contract belongs on the worst contracts list, except that it's a great contract for the Penguins, already producing 45 playoff PTS in 2 years with the Leafs still paying a chunk of his annual salary.
-Because it has been a great contract for the Penguins I must exclude it from the worst contracts list.
-Entry level contracts not included.
+What are the 15 best and the 15 worst non-entry level contracts signed by the Toronto Maple Leafs in the Salary Cap era?
+There is a strong argument that the latest Phil Kessel contract belongs on the Leafs worst contracts list, except that it's a great contract for the Penguins, already producing 2 Stanley Cups, 54 playoff PTS with the Leafs still paying a chunk of his annual salary.
+They paid him to win championships in another city.
+No player on a Leafs contract has had more success.

 6- Tyler Bozak, July 6 2011, 2 years $3M: Signed by Brian Burke.
 119 GP, 75 PTS and a guy who killed penalties, played the power play, and won 1190 face offs (52.6 W%).
 That kind of production tends to cost much more than $1.5M AAV.

 7- Jake Gardiner, July 29 2014, 5 years $20.2M: Signed by Dave Nonis.
 His point totals over the first 4 seasons have been 24, 31, 43, and 52.
 He just keeps getting better.
 He was overpaid early but has been a bargain over the last half.

 8- Matt Stajan, July 7 2008, 2 years $3.5M: Signed by John Ferguson jr. 158 GP and 112 PTS for $3.5M is a bargain.
 These little short-term bridge deals for RFAs can produce great value seasons.
 The two years of this contract produced by far the two best seasons of Stajan’s career at age 24 and 25.
 Stajan doubled his salary on his next contract and his production began to decline.